 - The grotto pool

 - Thunder Run/The Gauley

 - Colorado River Ride

 - Action Park Today

 Another difference from the usual waterpark environment was that the park was not located at the shore, or on some large flat expanse.
-No, Action Park was located in the high hills of northern NJ, in Vernon, NJ.
+Rather, Action Park was located in the hills of northern NJ, in Vernon.
 Action Park was technically located in a ski area called Vernon Valley/Great Gorge (now Mountain Creek.)
 Due to this fact, Action Park had many ski lifts that sat dormant in the park…well except for one, which we’ll talk about later.

 The Cannonball Loop